 Also, when I know everything at work is taken care of I have a much easier time leaving work at work, and being fully present to enjoy my social time.

-At the same time it is okay to pass on plans if you’ve over extended yourself, or even if you just want to take a night off from socialization and stay in.
+You can also pass on plans if you’ve over extended yourself, or even if you just want to take a night off from socialization.
 You won’t die from FOMO!

 4. Make time to blow off steam: